kemdi-dev/ClimatEco/README.md

-# ClimateEco
+# ClimatEco
-EECS 4441 Projet with Vanessa and Jieyi
+EECS 4441 Project with Vanessa and Jieyi